thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 ```

-The first element is the command itself, like "Enter a name for your new repository."
+The first element is the step itself, like "Enter a name for your new repository."
+When writing steps, keep these tips in mind:

+* Start with an imperative verb.
+For example, "connect", "set up", or "arrange."
+Don't use the *-ing* form of the verb because it is harder to translate.
+* Express steps as a complete thought.
+Instead of saying, "Set up access", you might say, "Set up access to a Cloud Storage bucket."

 Next, you may choose to add some additional information about the step.
 Continuing with the example, you might provide some best practices for creating memorable repository names.